Romathonat/ExploREST/src/readings/GettingStarted.md

 To show you how simple it is, let's use ExploREST to discover a REST API you may not know : [http://reqres.in/api](http://reqres.in/api)

-First select reqres.in/api in the list a the top of the page and click on use.
+First select reqres.in/api in the list a the top of the page and click on use (it will show an error because the root does not return a response : it is the fault of the API, don't worry)

 You can get the list of users by clicking [here](/users).

 With reqres, you can create users.
 Let's say we want to create an user called Linus Torvald : %{